 This world-class ski resort offers families unique adventures both on and off the slopes.

 Repeatedly recognized as the top ski resort in North America and site of the ski and sliding events of the 2010 Winter Olympic Games, Whistler Blackcomb draws families from around the world.
-On a recent trip here, we shared gondola rides with families from Hong Kong, Japan, Australia, New Zealand, and England, making it a truly international experience.
+On a recent trip here, my family and I shared gondola rides with families from Hong Kong, Japan, Australia, New Zealand, and England, making it a truly international experience.

 So what’s all the fuss about?
 Well first, there’s the unparalleled beauty of the Fitzsimmons Range in British Columbia.
 Then, there’s the vast number of skiing and snowboarding runs for both beginners and experts, making it an ideal choice for families of varied abilities.
 There’s the convenience of several ski-in/ski-out lodging options in three separate ski villages.
 And finally, there are plenty of unique, off-slope adventures either for non-skiing families or for skiing families looking to take a break from the lifts.
 Granted, a Whistler vacation isn’t cheap, but you’d be hard-pressed to find another resort that can boast a better, all-around experience.

 KidTripster Tip: Exclusive to residents of Canada, Oregon, and Washington State, a Whistler Blackcomb EDGE Card is the most economical way to ski and ride.
-The card comes pre-loaded with deeply discounted lift tickets that you can use any day of the winter (no black-out dates), plus exclusive perks and discounts on lessons, rentals, tube park, and lodging.
+The card comes pre-loaded with deeply discounted lift tickets that you can use any day of the winter, plus exclusive perks and discounts on lessons, rentals, tube park, and lodging.

 Photo courtesy: Toshi Kawano